metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_log_collector_v1_manifest.md

 Required:

 - `endpoint` (String) Location of the syslog server. example: tcp://1.2.3.4:601
-- `log_types` (List of String) If no values are provided, the list will be updated to include log types Audit, DNS and Flows.Default: Audit, DNS, Flows
+- `log_types` (List of String) If no values are provided, the list will be updated to include log types Audit, DNS and Flows.
+Default: Audit, DNS, Flows

 Optional:

-- `encryption` (String) Encryption configures traffic encryption to the Syslog server.Default: None
+- `encryption` (String) Encryption configures traffic encryption to the Syslog server.
+Default: None
-- `packet_size` (Number) PacketSize defines the maximum size of packets to send to syslog.In general this is only needed if you notice long logs being truncated.Default: 1024
+- `packet_size` (Number) PacketSize defines the maximum size of packets to send to syslog.
+In general this is only needed if you notice long logs being truncated.
+Default: 1024